-I love fall organizing!
 Fall is such a busy time for my family, so creating systems and organizing schedules is a must.
 Papers seem to multiply this time of year, and new, busy schedules need to be managed.
+Without a family organization center, chaos ensues.

-I am a big believer in the concept of a family command center.
+I am a big believer in the concept of family command centers.
 I feel much more relaxed and in control when I have a plan to stay on top of the family’s activities and papers.
-A family command center helps me achieve this.
+A family organization center helps me achieve this.
 Because I love fall and want to fully enjoy the season, it’s important that I take the time to be organized so I can do that.

 Begin by thinking through what items or scheduling issues or paperwork overloads cause your family the most day-to-day stress.
 For many families, keeping up with the school calendar, sports schedules, and appointments—not to mention the bills and home management needs—can be frustrating and exhausting.